treeverse/lakeFS/clients/python-wrapper/tests/integration/README.md

 # Python SDK Wrapper System Tests

-This package consists of the system tests for the python SDK wrapper.
+This package consists of the integration tests for the python SDK wrapper.
 Please make sure to add / modify tests whenever pushing new code to the SDK wrapper.

 These tests can be run against a lakeFS instance with the following environment configuration: